koush/docs.scrypted.app/installation.md

 ### Coral Drivers

-The Coral Edge TPU driver build step is optional, and intended for servers running Scrypted NVR.
+The Coral Edge TPU driver build step is optional and intended for servers running Scrypted NVR.

-Proxmox VE requires building the gasket-dkms driver from source.
+Proxmox VE requires building the `gasket-dkms` driver from source.
 First ensure that the `pve-no-subscription`/`No Subscription` Proxmox apt repository has been added to your host.
-Then run the following to build and install the gasket-dms driver:
+Then run the following to build and install the `gasket-dmks` driver:

 ```sh
 apt remove -y gasket-dkms